Little Mountain, South Carolina: Government

-The Town of Little Mountain has a mayor council form of government.
-On March 15, 2013, Jana Jayroe was sworn-in as the mayor.
-Jayroe has been a resident of the town for twenty years and served previously as mayor pro tem and as a member of town council.
-Jana Jayroe's term as mayor of Little Mountain expires December 31, 2024.
-The members of council as of January 2021 are Marty Frick, John "Steve" White, Laura McLeod and David Bowers.
+The Town of Little Mountain has a mayor-council form of government.
+On March 15, 2013, Jana Jayroe was sworn in as the mayor.
+Jayroe has been a resident of the town for twenty years and served previously as mayor pro tem and as a member of the town council.
+Jana Jayroe's term as mayor of Little Mountain expires on December 31, 2024.
+The members of the council as of January 2021 are Marty Frick, John "Steve" White, Laura McLeod and David Bowers.
 Cindy Z. Farr is the town clerk.

 Little Mountain Town Reunion

 Every year, the town of Little Mountain hosts the "Little Mountain Town Reunion" during the month of August.
 The Little Mountain Reunion is one of South Carolina’s oldest folk festivals.
 It began in 1882, as an effort by a person connected to Newberry College for encouraging local class reunions, the hope being that it would generate interest in the new college.
-The college experienced a number of set-backs since its organization; misused by Federal troops during the Civil War, moved to Walhalla in the upper part of South Carolina, and finally back to Newberry, the county seat of Newberry County.
-Because most people traveled either on two or four feet due to the lack of trains and automobiles, meeting places were selected mainly on the convenience of their location.
+The college experienced a number of setbacks since its organization; misused by Federal troops during the Civil War, moved to Walhalla in the upper part of South Carolina, and finally back to Newberry, the county seat of Newberry County.
+Because most people travelled either on two or four feet due to the lack of trains and automobiles, meeting places were selected mainly on the convenience of their location.